Application of software model management

 run([m::Model]; verbose=false)

-Runs the execution of the model.
-If no model is specified, runs a simulation of the current model.
-If the model is not open, the NoModelOpenedException exception is thrown.
+Starts the execution of the model.
+If no model is specified, it starts a simulation of the current model.
+If the model is not open, a NoModelOpenedException is thrown.

 Arguments: